RX-M/kubecon-eu-2019/step09/README.md

     exit, the old pod will be restored)
 - --run tells Telepresence to run the local web server and hook it up to the networking proxy

-As long as you leave the HTTP server running inside telepresence it will be accessible from inside the Kubernetes cluster.
+As long as you leave the HTTP server running inside Telepresence it will be accessible from inside the Kubernetes cluster.

 Run a curl client to test the replacement: